JanJereczek/FastIsostasy.jl/roadmap_ad_inversion.md

       high wavenumber, or the `dt_min`/`dt_sparse_diagnostics` interaction).
 Must be fixed before the Phase-6 semi-implicit AD port has anything valid to test.

+- [ ] **Hessian via forward-over-reverse** (moved from §4c, 2026-07-09; deferred —
+      needs Phase 5 reverse mode first).
+Motivating use case is **UQ** (Laplace/posterior covariance at the optimum) more than optimization (L-BFGS is already quasi-Newton; θ ≈ 20–30).
+Forward-over-reverse through a checkpointed time-stepped PDE is the hardest Enzyme configuration;
+      cheap substitutes at low nθ: FD of `gradient!` (nθ extra gradient calls, fine as a one-off at the optimum) or forward-over-forward.
+No API work needed now — only requirement is `loss` staying pure in `(prob, θ)`, which it is; HVP is the primitive to build first if/when this starts.
 - [ ] Physical-coordinate observations with differentiable bilinear interpolation —
       **after Test 2**; user will provide real coordinate observations then.
 - [ ] `HorizontalDisplacementRateObservable`: intentionally undefined for now;